jeremyButtler/freezeTB/README.md

 You can leave out `-spoligo` if you are changing an reference, since it has sequences not coordinates.

-## GUI

-For the gui, just run `freezeTBGui.r`.
-Then fill in the values needed.
-This should be only fastq file if the databases were detected.

 # How it works